Rosterfy's Phillip Gbormittah discusses how now more than ever it's important to be collaborative when it comes to engaging and retaining your...

 With sporting events all across the world coming to a halt when COVID-19 hit, it’s been interesting to watch how pro teams have rapidly responded to different ways of engaging with their cities & supporting the local community during such a challenging time.

 We have seen some excellent examples of the power that a professional sports team can have on positively impacting its community and supporting the organizations that need it most when the going gets tough.
 Initiatives have ranged from large scale meal pack activations to simple deliveries to put a smile on a supporters face and let them know the team has got their back like they always have theirs.

-In response to COVID Atlanta Hawks launched Hawks at Home, an innovative online program created to educate and help youth stay active during this time of social distancing.
-Due to the COVID-19 pandemic, the Hawks have transitioned to a virtual summer camp format that will allow kids across the state of Georgia and beyond to learn basketball skills from Atlanta Hawks coaches, players, and Hawks Basketball Academy instructors, all from the comfort of their own homes.
+In response to COVID-19, Atlanta Hawks launched Hawks at Home, an innovative virtual program created to educate and help youth stay active during this time of social distancing.
+Due to the pandemic, the Hawks have transitioned to a virtual summer camp format that will allow kids across the state of Georgia and beyond to learn basketball skills from Atlanta Hawks coaches, players, and Hawks Basketball Academy instructors, all from the safety of their own homes.

 It’s no secret that Rosterfy are a fan of the Dolphins.
 They actually use Rosterfy to power their global leading ‘Special Teams’ volunteer program that boasts more than 3,500 volunteers who complete more than 50,000 hours of community service in the South Florida Community.